Uber and Lyft Tax Service

 We save clients on average $5,729 in tax savings per year.

-Hello, I’m Marie from Wealth Management Tax Services with some helpful tax pointers for drivers who work for companies like Uber or Lyft.
+Here are some helpful tax pointers for drivers who work for companies like Uber or Lyft

 Pending laws may change this, but until then, file taxes as if you are self-employed and use Schedule C to report your income and expenses.